The memory database for AI agents.

 Quick start

 Auto-embed.
-No vector plumbing.
+No IDs, no vector plumbing.

 from engrava import SqliteEngravaCore